zrhoffman/vscode-go/Go-with-VS-Code-FAQ-and-Troubleshooting.md

 **A:** See [Go modules support in VS Code](https://github.com/Microsoft/vscode-go/wiki/Go-modules-support-in-Visual-Studio-Code)

+**Q: Can I use language server when using Go modules?**

+**A:** Currently, there are 3 language servers in the market for Go.
+The one from go-langserver from Sourcegraph, bingo by @saibing and go-lsp from Google

+- The Go language server by Sourcegraph does not support modules and has stopped adding new features
+- If you want to use bingo as your language server, then see https://github.com/Microsoft/vscode-go/wiki/Go-modules-support-in-Visual-Studio-Code#updates-as-of-080
+- The language server from Google is work in progress.

 **Q: How do I just run my code?
 Not debug, just run.**

 **A:** Use the keybinding `Ctrl+F5` or run the command `Debug: Start without Debugging`.